GLAD Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Interest Income: Increased to $23.9 million, reflecting a rise in average earning assets despite a 30 basis point decline in SOFR rates.
+• Interest Income: Increased to $23.9 million, a 1% rise, driven by a 3% increase in average earning assets.

-• Unrealized Losses: Increased to $5.3 million, primarily in three investment positions affected by a government shutdown.
+• Unrealized Losses: Increased to $5.3 million, primarily from three investment positions affected by a government shutdown.

 • Leverage: Gross leverage rose to 93.3% of net assets.

-• Distributions: Monthly distributions of $0.15 per share, yielding approximately 8.8% based on current stock price.
+• Monthly Distributions: Set at $0.15 per share, yielding approximately 8.8% based on the current stock price.

 2. Strategic Updates and Business Highlights